 Common Name: New Mexico Prairie Mallow

-Sidalcea neomexicana is a Perennial up to 0.80 metres tall.
+Sidalcea neomexicana is a perennial plant that can grow up to 0.80 metres tall.

 It has edible and medicinal uses.